couchbase/gocbencryption/README.md

 ```
 You need to create a Key Store, a CryptoManager, (at least one) Provider and a Transcoder.

-* The provider performs encryption and decryption.
+* The provider provides encrypters and decrypters.
 * The transcoder is responsible for calling into the manager for each encrypted field during operations.
 * The manager is responsible for using providers to encrypt and decrypt fields.
 * You can register multiple (uniquely aliased) encryptors with a manager.